OuroborosD/barbearia-alura/README.md

  - backend still not definite what framework well be.

- -user page and administrative page with the orders and historic of orders.
+ - user page and administrative page with the orders and historic of orders.

 ##technology implemented